khizernajeeb/simple-express-1.0/README.md

-# simple react 1.0
+# simple express 1.0

-This is the simplest possible nodejs api using express that responds to any request
+This is the simplest possible nodejs api using express